Guides • Topics

 Technical remediation—such as operating-system updates, factory resets, hardware swaps, or account recovery—can modify logs, timestamps, and stored artifacts.
 Preservation is often considered prior to corrective technical action.

 Screenshots, manual file copying, forwarded emails, or selective exports may omit metadata, context, or system-level information.
-Preservation-focused acquisition emphasizes defensible capture with documented handling rather than informal gathering.
+Preservation-first handling emphasizes defensible capture with structured handling under recorded authority and a confirmed preservation plan rather than informal gathering or ad hoc exports.

-When litigation becomes reasonably foreseeable or disclosure obligations approach, stabilizing evidence sources early may support clearer downstream forensic or legal evaluation.
+When litigation becomes reasonably foreseeable or disclosure obligations approach, stabilizing evidence sources at the outset may support clearer downstream forensic or legal evaluation.

 Chain-of-custody-style records and contemporaneous documentation can reduce uncertainty regarding who accessed data, when collection occurred, and how materials were stored or transferred.